Siding & Windows

 Wood siding is a traditional, time-proven option.
 With regular care, wood provides a sophisticated look and allows customization for various finishes.
 The two most common types are horizontal lap siding and vertical panel siding.

 Natural wood siding complements a variety of architectural styles found in Omaha, including historic neighborhoods with classic home designs.
 Cedar and redwood remain popular choices due to their natural resistance to moisture, insects, and decay, which adds further value in our local climate.
-Wood allows for easy repairs and modifications, so you can refresh your home’s appearance with a new color or finish whenever you’d like.
+Wood allows for easy repairs and modifications, so you can refresh your home’s appearance with a new color or finish whenever you would like.
 Many homeowners in heritage areas choose wood siding to maintain the original appeal and market value of their properties.

 Cement Board Siding Advantages